 Annual registration fees are payable on January 1 of each year.
 A Diplomate shall be delinquent after March 1.
 Special assessments are payable 30 days after notice of the assessments are sent to Active Diplomates.
 Fees from new Diplomates will be due on January 1 of the year immediately following the calendar year Diplomate status was attained.

 Failure to pay dues by March 1, failure to pay special assessments, and/or if applicable, not completing the recertification requirements as listed in the ABE Policy and Procedures Manual by the due date shall automatically deny a Diplomate the right to be listed in the Active Diplomate list on the ABE website and the “Find a Board-Certified Endodontist” database on the AAE website.

 Diplomates who have remained in good standing and have completely retired from compensated teaching and/or practice of endodontics are eligible for retired status upon written request to the Board.
 If a Diplomate in retired status returns to active status due to compensated teaching and/or the practice of endodontics and is required to recertify, then the Diplomate must comply with and continue the recertification and maintenance dues process until compensated teaching and/or the practice of endodontics is completed.
 The parameters and timelines for that would be the same as if retired status had not previously been enacted.
 All associated requests regarding retired status may be submitted by email to firstname.lastname@example.org.
 Retired Diplomate status shall become effective on January 1 of the year following retirement approval by the BOD.
 Annual membership dues will no longer be required for Diplomates in approved retired status.

 Section 5.
 Disabled Diplomates:

-ARTICLE XI.
+ARTICLE XII.
 TERMINATION AND REINSTATEMENT